SimonDosda/SimonDosda.github.io/_posts/2021-09-17-blog-github-pages-5-comment-1.markdown

 You can find the code for this part [here](https://github.com/SimonDosda/gp-blog/tree/step-4.1-comment).

-This comment system is still very basic, our next step will be to [add some features like allowing to reply to a comment or addind a markdown editor]({% post_url 2021-09-18-blog-github-pages-6-comment-2 %}).
+This comment system is still very basic, our next step will be to [add some features like allowing to reply to a comment or adding a markdown editor]({% post_url 2021-09-18-blog-github-pages-6-comment-2 %}).